Table of Contents

 Section 6.
 Absences

-If in the event that a new Local Convention cannot be held due to severe and extenuating circumstances such as prolonged emergency, prolonged inability to reach quorum for general meetings or voting, or severe lack of nominees, the Coordinating Committee may elect by unanimous vote to hold the new Local Convention no later than one hundred (120) days from the triggering incident.
+If in the event that a new Local Convention cannot be held due to severe and extenuating circumstances such as prolonged emergency, prolonged inability to reach quorum for general meetings or voting, or severe lack of nominees, the Steering Committee may elect by unanimous vote to hold the new Local Convention no later than one hundred (120) days from the triggering incident.
 The new Local Convention will follow all requirements described in these bylaws.

-In the event that there are insufficient officers to fulfill the basic and necessary duties of the chapter and there are severe and extenuating circumstances described in Section 7, the Coordinating Committee may nominate Interim Officers to fill officer roles as needed.
-Nominations of Interim officers must be shared in writing with the chapter no earlier than fourteen (14) days before the public Coordinating Committee meeting where members will have an opportunity to speak with the nominee and voice their approval or dissent.
-The Coordinating Committee will then swear in the nominee with a two thirds (2/3rds) majority vote of the Coordinating Committee officers and the members in attendance of that meeting.
+In the event that there are insufficient officers to fulfill the basic and necessary duties of the chapter and there are severe and extenuating circumstances described in Section 7, the Steering Committee may nominate Interim Officers to fill officer roles as needed.
+Nominations of Interim officers must be shared in writing with the chapter no earlier than fourteen (14) days before the public Steering Committee meeting where members will have an opportunity to speak with the nominee and voice their approval or dissent.
+The Steering Committee will then swear in the nominee with a two thirds (2/3rds) majority vote of the Steering Committee officers and the members in attendance of that meeting.
 The Interim officer will serve a term no longer than one hundred and twenty (120) days or until the next Local convention, whichever comes first.

 ARTICLE 6.
 Officers.